master-hax/aosp-system-core/liblog/README.protocol.md

 ## header

 The header is added immediately before sending the log message to logd.
+It is represented below.

+    typedef struct __attribute__((__packed__)) {
+        uint8_t version : 3;
+        uint8_t id : 5;
+        uint16_t tid;
+        log_time realtime;
+    } android_log_header_t;

+Note the `version` field, which was added in Android-R is intended to be set to 0 for the current version.
+For backwards compatibility, this version field should be bumped and additional items in the new log message must be appended at the end of the existing data.

 ## `string` payload